Number of Campers:

 Age of Campers:

-The leader should ask everyone to sit in the circle.
-The leader should then ask everyone in the circle to brainstorm a list of people who live in Israel (secular teenager, soldier, christian arab, palestinian, orthodox haredi jew, et al).
-The leader should have slips of paper, empty, pre-cut.
+The leader should ask everyone to sit in a circle.
+The leader should then ask everyone in the circle to brainstorm a list of people who live in Israel (secular teenager, soldier, Christian Arab, Palestinian, Orthodox Haredi Jew, etc.).
+The leader should have slips of paper, blank and pre-cut.
 The leader should be writing down the archetypes the group comes up with on slips of paper.
 When the group has come up with enough identities, the leader should shuffle the slips and distribute one slip to each participant.
-The participants should be instructed to look at their slips and fold them and put them in a pocket.
+The participants should be instructed to look at their slips, fold them, and put them in their pocket.
 They are not ‘secret identities’ but not for sharing just yet.
 (8 minutes)

 The leader should then ask the campers to go around the circle and say one word that comes to mind when their ‘character’ hears the word: Israel.
 The campers should remember their word.
 (3 minutes)